How does Brexit affect my order?

 Sent by DPD / (Parcelforce for Ireland, Spain, Italy, Germany, France) road service, where VAT is not added to your goods total, but an equivalent amount is added to the shipping charge.
 Customers are not required to pay any additional charges.

-Over 150 euros with all goods from the EU and or UK - Yes VAT and No Duty
+Over 150 euros with all goods from the EU and or UK - Yes VAT and Possible Duty

-Sent by DPD / (Parcelforce for Ireland, Spain, Italy, Germany, France) road service, where VAT/Duty** is not added to your goods total, but an equivalent amount is added to the shipping charge.
+Sent by DPD / (Parcelforce for Ireland, Spain, Italy, Germany, France) road service, where VAT/Duty* is not added to your goods total, but an equivalent amount is added to the shipping charge.
 Customers are not required to pay any additional charges.

 For Customers in the UK